equinor/TimeSeriesAnalysis/articles/index.md

 ## At a glance

-**TimeSeriesAnalysis is a class library that allows you to work efficiently with time-series in .NET that may include *transients* or *dynamics*, including identification of dynamic models, dynamic simulation, filtering and PID-control.
-The aim of the library is to support mining of time-series data for advanced analytics.**
+**TimeSeriesAnalysis is a library intended to support efficient test-driven development of time-series-based algorithms.
+Studying data with transients/dynamics, through dynamic model identification, dynamic simulation, filtering and PID-control is supported.
+The library aims to support mining of time-series data for advanced analytics.**

 *TimeSeriesAnalysis* is a .NET class library for making it easy to work with time series in *.NET* framework (written in *C#*).
 It handles typical tasks related to time-series analysis such as